valencik/mastersAPSC/documents/thesis/thesis.md

 Table: Different types of NSR entries for author A.J.Sarty. {#tbl:typesAJSarty}

-Preliminary visualizations help in this task.
-A histogram of database entries per year is shown in figure {@fig:nsrhisto}.
-This quickly demonstrates that the majority of documents in the NSR were published in the last 50 years.

-This property of the dataset has permitted testing data analysis code on years pre 1950, before applying the code to the full dataset.
-This was particularly useful in developing the network analysis code and visualizations, as post 1950 the networks can be too large to process quickly.

 ## Visualizations

+Visualizations are very useful for data summarization.
+They can provide a summary of data at a glance.
+Consider figure {@fig:nsrhisto} in the next section, it quickly demonstrates that the majority of NSR entries were published in the last 50 years.
+This turned out to be a useful property of the dataset as it permitted testing data analysis code on small portions of the data (years pre 1950), before applying the code to the full dataset.
+This was particularly helpful in developing the network analysis code and visualizations, as post 1950 the networks can be too large to process quickly.

 There are two primary visual methods for displaying summary information in this application.
 The histograms show how a particular slice of the database evolves over time.
+This is illustrated in Figure @fig:nsrhisto, showing the evolution of contribution rate over time.
 The pie charts demonstrate the relative sizes of portions of the data.
 For example, out of a slice of data, perhaps all of the data, how many entries are papers and journals?